peacheym/peacheym/README.md

 Some of the exciting **open source** projects that I have contributed to:
 * [Tracker](https://github.com/canada-ca/tracker) - Online security adherence manager for the Gov. of Canada.
 * [libmapper](https://github.com/libmapper/libmapper/) - A library for connecting things.
+* [Microsoft MoveBox](https://github.com/microsoft/MoveBox-for-Microsoft-Rocketbox) - A toolbox to animate the Microsoft Rocketbox avatars using motion capture.

 Some of my favourite personal projects:
 * [NeoPixel 2048](https://github.com/peacheym/NeoPixel2048) - A hardware version of the popular mobile puzzle game.